-And if I would recommend the craziness to you…
+And if I would recommend the craziness of Whole 30 to you…

 Last month I embarked on one of the hardest challenges of my life, food-wise.
 I don’t know what initially spurred me on; I think I must have seen something on Pinterest, and I’d heard so many things about it before that this time it really stuck out to me.

 Yeah, Whole 30.
 Something that my husband later looked up and found that it was one of the worst recommended diets because it’s so dang restrictive and most people don’t finish it.
 I mean, who wants to live off basically nothing for 30 days?

 If you’re not familiar with Whole 30, it’s basically an elimination diet.
 Over the course of 30 days, it helps you re-think about the way you approach food.
 It’s supposed to help you find the food groups that irritate your gut without you even knowing about it.
 While it’s no miracle diet, people have been known to lose weight, improve their skin, find more energy, and even knock off some of their medications for high blood pressure and cholesterol.
 I’m not here to promise anything like that will happen, I’m just going to lay out my experience and let you decide for yourself.
 It’s also best if you check out the Whole 30 [link] website for more information.

 So first, why did I decide to do Whole 30?

 I’m not into diets.
 I believe that too much restriction can lead to swinging the opposite way and binging on complete junk.
 While I do agree that the staples of Whole 30 (meat, veggies, nuts, seeds, fruit, and healthy oils) are very good for you, I also think that—even with the gluten-free trend—there are still a lot of benefits in some of the other foods we weren’t allowed to have.
 Mainly happiness.